 The airline’s schedule now shows the majority of new international flights starting by the end of December 2021.
 Boeing 787-9 Dreamliners and Airbus A330s make up the bulk of the international fleet.
 New flights to Delhi, Bali, Jakarta, Bangkok, Manila and Johannesburg have also been added.

 |Route (to/from Sydney)||Start||Frequency||Aircraft|

-Sydney remains Qantas’ favourite international port with 15 routes kicking off from late 2021 to early 2022.
-Most of the longer journeys will be hosted by the sleek Boeing 787 Dreamliners.
+Sydney remains Qantas’ biggest international port with more than 15 routes kicking off from late 2021 to early 2022.
+Most of its longer journeys will be hosted by the sleek Boeing 787 Dreamliners.